gaevoy/gaevoy.github.io/_posts/2022-03-18-personally-identifiable-information-data-types.md

 I like how the `PiiString` type makes things explicit and takes control over PII.
 Much better than the `String`.
 My implementation is not perfect, for instance, it seems weird to use `PiiString` for date of birth or gender.

+An alternative way is using an attribute like `PiiAttribute`, keep in mind, using the attributes implies the reflection or source generators, which may end up in over-complicated implementation.

+`SecureString` is not the option because of this: [SecureString shouldn't be used](https://github.com/dotnet/platform-compat/blob/master/docs/DE0001.md).

 Anyway, check out [Gaev.Blog.Examples.PiiTypes](https://github.com/gaevoy/Gaev.Blog.Examples/blob/3.1.1/Gaev.Blog.Examples.PiiTypes/) for the complete overview.

 Let me know how do you work with PII.
+Join the discussion in [Reddit](https://www.reddit.com/r/dotnet/comments/thfci2/piistring_net_type_for_personally_identifiable/) and [Twitter](https://twitter.com/vgman/status/1504928521474519041).